Natural Language Generation: Challenges

 \subsection{Ethics: the social impact of NLG}

 As NLG technology is both increasingly powerful \emph{and} increasingly widespread, we also have to contend with the real-world implications of our work.
-A recent survey \citep{vanmiltenburg2025dualuseissuesfield} provides an overview of dual use issues that can arise from our research, and \citet{solaiman2024evaluatingsocialimpactgenerative} offer a broad taxonomy of areas that may be impacted by generative AI systems.
+A recent survey by \citet{vanmiltenburg2025dualuseissuesfield} provides an overview of dual use issues that can arise from our research, and \citet{solaiman2024evaluatingsocialimpactgenerative} offer a broad taxonomy of areas that may be impacted by generative AI systems.
+(Also see earlier work by \citealt{10.1145/3531146.3533088}.)
 Handling these issues requires continuous effort from both individual researchers and the community as a whole.